 Golden Retriever Mixes

 So, which is the best breed to mix with the Golden Retriever?
-In this article, we’ve listed 20 of the most popular, and some of the more unusual, Golden Retriever mixed breed dogs.
-As we’ve already mentioned, mixed breed dogs take genes from both parents, and you can never be sure just which traits or looks your puppy will inherit.
+In this article, we introduce you to over 60 of the most popular, and some of the more unusual, Golden Retriever mixed breed dogs.
+As we already mentioned, mixed-breed dogs take genes from both parents, and you can never be sure just which traits or looks your puppy will inherit.
 It has been shown that mixed-breed dogs often live longer and tend to be larger than their parents.

-If you don’t want to take on a puppy, you’ll often find lots of mixed breeds dogs in rescue shelters.
+If you do not want to take on a puppy, you can find lots of mixed-breed adult dogs in rescue shelters.
 Why not offer a foster home to an unwanted dog from a shelter?
 Fostering a dog provides you with the perfect opportunity to see if the pup would be a good fit for your family.
 If you do bring home a sweet ball of puppy love, try out some of these Golden Retriever name ideas.

-If things go well, you might want to offer the dog a permanent home!
+If things go well, you might want to offer the dog a permanent home.
 Now, let’s get to the fun part and get to know several of our favorite Golden Retriever mixes.

-The Goldendoodle is a lively, friendly, sociable breed that’s best-known for its adorable fluffy coat and comical appearance.
+The Goldendoodle is a lively, friendly, sociable breed best known for its adorable fluffy coat and comical appearance.
 These dogs are a good choice for homes with pet allergy sufferers, as they shed very little.

 The Golden Collie or Gollie is another popular Golden Retriever crossbreed that’s created by mixing a Border Collie with a Golden Retriever.
 The Golden Collie is a medium-sized dog with a solid, sturdy body shape.
 These pups can grow to stand between 19 and 22 inches tall at the shoulder, weighing between 28 and 50 pounds.